grafana/loki/docs/sources/configuration/_index.md

 # The shared store used for storing boltdb files.
 # Supported types: gcs, s3, azure, swift, filesystem, bos.
+# If not set, compactor will be initialized to operate on all the object store
+# indexes (tsdb, boltdb) defined in the schema config.
 # CLI flag: -boltdb.shipper.compactor.shared-store
 [shared_store: <string>]